-At League Savings, we recognize that our governance standards must not only evolve to respond to changes in our organization, the credit union system, stakeholder expectations and regulatory requirements, but also to ensure League Savings and its stakeholders receive the benefit of exceptional governance practices.
-The Board and Management continually monitor developments in corporate governance practices and are committed to ongoing training and development so League Savings can continue to lead the credit union system with its governance practices.
+At League Savings, we recognize that our governance standards not only must evolve to respond to changes in our organization, the credit union system, stakeholder expectations and regulatory requirements, but also to ensure League Savings and its stakeholders receive the benefit of exceptional governance practices.
+The Board and Management continually monitor developments in corporate governance practices and are committed to ongoing training and development so League Savings can continue to be a positive example in the credit union system with its governance practices.
 Over the past several years, League Savings has increased its focus on diversity and inclusion.
-In 2023, the Board hired a consultant to perform an independent governance review, and the Board is now implementing the recommendations.
+In 2023, the Board hired a consultant to perform an independent governance review, and the Board is now completing the implementation of the recommendations.
+In 2024, the LSM By-laws were updated to allow for the appointment of up to three independent directors (from one) to fill the need for identified competencies.

-Financial Statements December 31, 2023 (expressed in Canadian dollars)
+Financial Statements December 31, 2024 (expressed in Canadian dollars)

-Management's Responsibility for Financial Statements
+Management's Responsibility for the Financial Statements

 Management has the responsibility of preparing the accompanying financial statements and ensuring that all information in the annual report is consistent with the financial statements.
-This responsibility includes selecting appropriate accounting principles and making objective judgments and estimates in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS).
+This responsibility includes selecting appropriate accounting principles and making objective judgments and estimates in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).